emilykund/miniprojects/python/dataprep/README.md

 ## 📌 Executive Summary

-This project contains a straightforward Python script for data cleaning.
+This project contains a simple, straightforward Python script for data cleaning that an everyday analyst with a little bit of Python knowledge (or help from a LLM like ChatGPT) can implement.
 The script performs the following tasks:

 - Loads a raw dataset from a CSV file
 - Removes duplicate columns and rows